FSU Internal Awards

 Robert O. Lawton Distinguished Professor

 The Robert O. Lawton Distinguished Professor award is the highest honor faculty can bestow on a colleague.
 To be eligible for this award, the faculty member must be a tenured professor, have been at the University for at least ten years, and have achieved true distinction nationally and/or internationally in their discipline or profession.
 Although scholarly distinction is the primary qualification, emphasis is placed on the evidence of quality teaching including the directing of graduate research, and service to the University and academic community.
-Contact Ms. Genevieve Scott (644-0799) in the Office of the President for additional information.
+Contact the Office of the President for additional information.

 Developing Scholar Awards